Tongue Piercing Mega Guide With Beautiful Images

 As far as metals go, you have lots of options.
 Some of the more common metals used for tongue piercings include stainless steel, titanium, gold, silver and niobium.

 Tongue piercings are a little scary, especially if you’re a newbie to the piercing world.
-But if you study up on them and what will happen before, during and after, they aren’t as frightening as you initially think they are.
+If you take the time to study up on them and what will happen before, during and after, they aren’t as frightening as you initially think they are.

 All you have to do is get through the rough first week or two and ward off any infections and you’ll be home free.
 In a couple months, you’ll be able to change your jewelry and then the fun will really begin.
 With a simple jewelry switch, you’ll be able to alter your look and show off your attitude.